dudiadikaryaa/cucumber-serenity/docs/details.md

 There are much more for formatting the gherkin syntax in feature.file, please check the detailed explanation [here](https://cucumber.io/docs/gherkin/reference/).

 ### Writing Test Java Class Script
-Here, you will write the Steps Definition for the steps in feature file that you wrote earlier.
+Here, you will write the Steps Definition in `./java/Test/` for the steps in feature file that you wrote earlier.
 1. When you've created the file, add the java package first, to define your test Steps.

     ```java